hbcbh1999/subzero/js-bindings/README.md

 export const POST = router.fetch
 ```

-[*] MySQL and ClickHouse support is implemented only in the core library and would have to use lower level functions.
-The hire level functions (`init`, `getRestHandler`, etc) do not yet support these databases.
+[*] MySQL and ClickHouse support is implemented only in the core library and you would have to use lower level functions.
+The higher level functions (`init`, `getRestHandler`, etc) do not yet support these databases.